 The services’ story begins in 1972 when John & Barbara Dunning, Cumbrian hill farmers, set up Tebay Services when the M6 cut though their farm.
 They opened a small 30 seat café serving home cooked, locally sourced food.

-Quality local food was at the core of John Dunning’s vision when we opened Tebay Services some 45 years ago.
+Quality local food was at the core of John Dunning’s vision when we opened Tebay Services.
 Back then it was visionary.
 Today, we’re part of a local food revolution.